reflectoring/reflectoring.github.io/_posts/2021-07-18-complete-guide-to-cors.md

     xhr.send();
 }
 ```
 Here we are sending a bearer token as the value of our `Authorization` header.
-To allow the browser to read the response, the "Cross-Origin server" needs to send the `Access-Control-Allow-Credentials` header in the response:
+To allow the browser to read the response, the cross-origin server needs to send the `Access-Control-Allow-Credentials` header in the response:
 ```js
 app.use(function(req, res, next) {
   res.header("Access-Control-Allow-Origin", "http://localhost:9000");